ftjuh/I2Cwrapper/README.md

 * Depending on the module(s) you selected, load **one of the examples** from the example folder and upload it to your controller device.
 Use `Pin_control.ino` for a first test with the `PinI2C` module.
 * **Configure and upload** the example sketch or your own controller sketch to another Arduino-like which will act as I2C-controller.
 * **Connect the I2C bus** of both devices (SDA, SCL, and GND).
 Don't forget  I2C pullups and, and if needed, level-shifters.
 Also, connect V+ <-> V+ to power one board from the other, if needed.
-* **Run** the controller sketch.
+* Open the controller sketch's serial output and **run** the controller sketch.

 Have a look at the [examples](https://github.com/ftjuh/AccelStepperI2C/tree/controller/examples) for details.

 ## Usage by the controller device/sketch

-Simply include the **controller libraries** for the module(s) you compiled into your target firmware and use them as shown in the documentation and example sketches of the respective modules.
+Simply include the **controller libraries** for the module(s) you compiled into your target firmware (e.g. `ServoI2C.h`) and use them as shown in the documentation and example sketches of the respective modules.

 ### Addressing target pins

 Many functions take target pin numbers as an argument, e.g. when you define an interrupt pin with `I2Cwrapper::setInterruptPin()`.
 If controller and target devices run on **different hardware platforms** (e.g. ESP8266 and ATtiny85), you'll have to be careful that the controller addresses the target's side pins correctly.
 Pin constants like `A0`, `D1`, `LED_BUILTIN` etc. might not be known at the controller's side or, even worse, might represent a different pin number.
 In this case it is recommended to use the raw pin numbers.
 They are defined in the respective platform's `pins_arduino.h` file, or can easily be found out by running `Serial.println(A0);` etc. on the target platform.

 ### Error handling